Hereditary Transthyretin-Mediated (hATTR) Amyloidosis

 • Amvuttra is indicated for the treatment of the polyneuropathy of hereditary transthyretin-mediated amyloidosis in adults.

-Vutrisiran is available as Amvuttra (Alnylam Pharmaceuticals, Inc.).
+Vutrisiran is branded as Amvuttra (Alnylam Pharmaceuticals, Inc.).
 Vutrisiran is a double-stranded siRNA-GalNAc conjugate that causes degradation of mutant and wild-type TTR mRNA through RNA interference, which results in a reduction of serum TTR protein and TTR protein deposits in tissues.
 Thus, Amvuttra contains a transthyretin-directed small interfering RNA.
-Amvuttra is designed for increased potency and high metabolic stability to allow for subcutaneous injection once every three months (quarterly) (Alnylam Pharmaceuticals, 2022c).
+Amvuttra is designed for increased potency and high metabolic stability to allow for subcutaneous injection once every three months (quarterly).

-Amvuttra label carries warnings and precautions for reduced serum vitamin A levels.
+Amvuttra carries labeled warnings and precautions for reduced serum vitamin A levels.
 Supplementation at the recommended daily allowance of vitamin A is advised for patients taking Amvuttra.
 Higher doses than the recommended daily allowance of vitamin A should not be given to try to achieve normal serum vitamin A levels during treatment with Amvuttra, as serum vitamin A levels do not reflect the total vitamin A in the body.
 Patients should be referred to an ophthalmologist if they develop ocular symptoms suggestive of vitamin A deficiency (e.g., night blindness).
-The most common adverse reactions (5% or more) were arthralgia, dyspnea, and vitamin A decrease (Alnylam Pharmaceuticals, 2022c).
+The most common adverse reactions (5% or more) were pain in extremity, arthralgia, dyspnea, and vitamin A decrease.

 On June 13, 2022, Alnylam Pharmaceuticals, Inc. announced the FDA approval of Amvuttra (vutrisiran), an RNAi therapeutic administered via subcutaneous injection once every three months (quarterly), for the treatment of the polyneuropathy of hereditary transthyretin-mediated (hATTR) amyloidosis in adults.
 FDA approval is based on positive 9-month results from the HELIOS-A Phase 3 study, where Amvuttra significantly improved the signs and symptoms of polyneuropathy, with more than 50 percent of patients experiencing halting or reversal of their disease manifestations (Alnylam Pharmaceuticals, 2022b).